napalm-automation-community/napalm-vyos/README.md

 # napalm-vyos

-Community NAPALM driver for the VyOS devices. https://vyos.io/
+Community NAPALM driver for the VyOS. https://vyos.io/

+Also it can be used for other similar systems: Vyatta or EdgeOS

 General support matrix